Sprouted Almond Butter

 Oven: set the oven temperature to the lowest setting (my oven goes to 170 degrees) and bake the almonds for about 90-minutes to 2-hours with the door slightly open until the almond are dry.* Stir the almonds every 30-minutes to rotate and test the almonds.

-7. While the almonds are still warm, add them to a high speed food processor or high speed blender and process until the almonds come together as almond butter.
+7. While the almonds are still warm, add them to a high speed food processor or high speed blender (I love my Vitamix!) and process until the almonds come together as almond butter.

 You may need to stop and scrape the sides a few times in-between.

 If you do not have a high speed, powerful food processor or blender add a few tablespoons of high quality oil (avocado, MCT, coconut) once the almonds have been processed for a few minutes.
 This will help the almond butter come together easier.

 8. Add in any flavors you want: sea salt, cinnamon, honey, etc.

 9. Store in an airtight container in the refrigerator up to 2-weeks.